 With the NHS results based on samples of households, not on an enumeration of all households, many of the cells in the 500 occupation by 41 industry matrix in the less populated CDs within the study area appear as 0s.
 This occurs because of Statistics Canada's data release policy that has them randomly round detailed data to the nearest 5.
 In a similar manner, many of the cells in the 500 occupation by 7 major age group categories in the less populated CDs also appear as 0s.
 As a result, summing across all 500 occupations for each of the 41 industries for each of the CDs in the base year 2011 in many cases does not sum to the total employment of each industry for each CD.
-And summing across all 500 occupations for each of this random-rounding procedure the projected gains in employment of each age group for each CD.
+And summing across all 500 occupations for each of the 7 major age groups in the base year 2011 in many cases does not sum to the total employment of each age group for each CD.
 As a result of this random-rounding procedure the projected gains in employment by occupation in each CD and in potential retirees in each CD under-project to some extent the gains that are likely to occur between 2013 and 2023.